 - Heat white wine and saffron in a small saucepan over medium heat.
-Simmer until reduced by half, about 2 tablespoons.
-Remove from the heat and cool.
-Remove and discard saffron threads.
+Simmer until reduced by half, to about 2 tablespoons.
+Remove from heat and cool.
+Discard saffron threads.

-- Sift together the flour and salt into a medium bowl and stir in the pepper.
-Using a pastry cutter or a fork, add the butter to the flour mixture until it resembles a coarse meal.
-Add the water, one tablespoon at a time, stirring just until the mixture begins to stick together and form dough.
+- Sift together flour and salt into a medium bowl and stir in the pepper.
+Using a pastry cutter or a fork, cut butter to flour mixture until it resembles a coarse meal.
+Add water, 1 tablespoon at a time, stirring just until the mixture begins to stick together and form a dough.

-- Turn out the dough onto a piece of plastic wrap and wrap tightly into a small disk.
-Chill dough for at least 2 hours before using.
+- Turn out dough onto a piece of plastic wrap and form into a small disk, wrapping tightly.
+Chill for at least 2 hours.

-- Use a 1½-inch round cutter to cut circles out of the dough.
-Use a spatula to transfer crackers to a parchment paper-lined baking sheet.
-Do not reroll the dough scraps, as it will make tough crackers.
+- Use a 1½-inch round cutter to punch out circles out of dough.
+Use a spatula to transfer to a parchment-lined baking sheet.
+Do not re-roll dough scraps, as it will make tough crackers.

-- Whisk together the egg and 1 tablespoon water.
-Using a pastry brush, lightly brush the egg wash over the tops of the crackers.
-Sprinkle salt lightly over the tops of the crackers.
+- Whisk together egg and 1 tablespoon water.
+Using a pastry brush, lightly brush egg wash over tops of crackers, then sprinkle with salt.

-- Bake crackers for 5−8 minutes or until slightly puffed and golden brown.
-Watch crackers carefully toward the end of the baking time as they begin to brown quickly.
-Remove from the oven and cool crackers completely on the baking sheet.
+- Bake crackers until slightly puffed and golden brown, 5 to 8 minutes.
+Watch carefully toward the end of baking time as crackers will begin to brown quickly.
+Remove from oven and cool completely on a baking sheet.
+(Makes about 80 crackers)

-- Spoon into warmed soup bowls and garnish each with 1−2 tablespoons of the saffron cream and 1 teaspoon of chives.
+- Spoon into warmed soup bowls and garnish each with a couple tablespoons of saffron cream and a teaspoon of chives.
 Serve warm with homemade oyster crackers.